andresmunozit/node-js-application-development-lfw211/14_PROCESS_&_OPERATING_SYSTEM/process-&-operating-system.md

 ```

-Let's pipe the `process.stdin` stream to the uppercase stream from the previous chapter, then we'll
+Let's pipe the `process.stdin` readable stream to the `uppercase` transform stream from the previous
-pipe the resulting stream to the `process.stdout` stream:
+chapter, then we'll pipe the resulting stream to the `process.stdout` writable stream:
 ```js
 // 14_PROCESS_&_OPERATING_SYSTEM/examples/process-os-3.js
 'use strict'